gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

   1. Open the plugin in its standalone mode (if it has one) or in a VST3 host such as Reaper.
   2. Edit the parameters interactively until you achieve a sound you want to use.
-Save the current state of the parameters as a user-defined preset.
+Export the current state of the parameters as a preset file.
-  3. In Csound, use vst3presetload to load your custom preset.
+  3. In Csound, use vst3presetload to load your custom preset file.
   4. Alternatively, simply uset vst3paramset to send all the parameter changes that you need to define your preset before you play any notes, or define a Csound instrument that will send such parameters for you from your